tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/gear-guide.md

 - Uber: Yes, they had a very bad 2017 and are still trying to recover their public image.
 When we're in the US, we try to use Lyft.
 But Uber has a much larger international presense and is sometimes safer and cheaper than local cabs.
 Uber tuktuk can be a real lifesaver so you don't have to negotiate with every driver that tries to overcharge.
 Some areas don't take card but they still do a set price before hand.
 - [Nike Run Culb](https://www.nike.com/us/en_us/c/running/nike-run-club) & [Nike Training Club](https://www.nike.com/us/en_us/c/nike-plus/training-app) apps: These 2 apps are key to how we've been staying healthy while on the road (another post about this to come soon!).
 More than simply offering different workouts to do (both guided runs and even home workouts with no equipment), it also tracks everything which helps you stay motivated, and it gamifies your working out with achievements.
 Michelle and I have become regular users and big fans.
 ![Nike Rub Club & Nike Training Club](/assets/img/gear_guide_nike_apps.png "Nike Rub Club & Nike Training Club")

+_Screenshots from the Nike Apps, I've been working hard the past few months!_

 - Apple Pay or Google Pay: A lot of Europe uses 'contact-less' payment solutions.
 While the US is still catching up, Apple Pay or Google Pay will allow quick access to payments, and let you avoid awkward wallet-fumbling and signing for receipts.

 ## Misc

 - [Airbnb](https://www.airbnb.com/c/tshvueli?currency=USD): Even before this Gear Guide, we must've mentioned Airbnb at least a dozen times.
 It's no secret that the once-startup has made life so much easier for digital nomads and travelers all over the world.
 Michelle and I joke that our monthly expenses haven't changed all that much, we now simply pay rent to Airbnb instead of a single land lord!
 Also, if you become a 'loyal customer', when contacting Airbnb support, they'll be extra helpful and usually side with you and help you out of a dispute with a host.
 ![Previous Airbnb's We've Stayed At](/assets/img/gear_guide_previous_airbnbs.png "Previous Airbnb's We've Stayed At")

+_Some of the previous Airbnb's We've Stayed At_

 - [Google Fi phone service](https://g.co/fi/r/47R707): I'm not a huge fan of Google as a company - or business model - and much prefer to use different services or [self-host](https://brillicity.com/self-hosted/).
 However, even I have to admit that Google Fi has made our lives 1000 times easier when on the road.
 We have unlimited international data.
 That's all you really need to know (though of course texts and calls are included as well - though we still mostly use WhatsApp or Messenger).
 No messing around with local SIM cards, different phone numbers, yuch!
 One phone bill for the 2 of us every month, and we've had pretty steady coverage just about everywhere we've been (except for Italy for some reason??).
 I consider myself a privacy nut, but as a digital nomad, Google Fi is too cheap and too convenient to not use.
 - [Fire sleeve](https://amzn.to/2VTnCZC): We all need to be able to have our passports, ID's, spare cash and the like with us.
 I sleep at night and go out during the day feeling slightly safer knowing that our valuables are safe.
 And no, we haven't tested out if this is *actually* fireproof, but we'll settle for the positive reviews on Amazon!
 - Passport wallet: With both of us walking through the airport, we like having a passport wallet that one of us, usually Michelle, is in charge of.
 All the things in one place.